Rotation Push Up: How To Do, Benefits and Muscle Worked

 Rotational Push Up With Resistance Band

-1. Start in a traditional push-up.
+1. Start with a traditional push-up.

 2. Place the resistance band around your back and hold the handles with both hands.